IvanBila/ivanbila.github.io/content/blog/security-on-the-front-end/index.md

-When we add external links with `target="_blank"` attribute the browser allows the opened tab to run in the same process as the opener website(unless configured with a different behaviour), which means that if the newly opened tab has performance issues that might affect the opener page, moreover a critical security vulnerability would be the fact that the newly opened\
-tab can access the previous page's properties via `window.opener` with that change, update the DOM.
+When we add external links with `target="_blank"` attribute the browser allows the opened tab to run in the same process as the opener website(unless configured with a different behaviour), which means that if the newly opened tab has performance issues that might affect the opener page, moreover a critical security vulnerability would be the fact that the newly opened tab can access the previous page's properties via `window.opener` with that make any changes to the DOM.

 ### Not adding DOCTYPE to force Internet Explorer to use it's best rendering engine